pyodide/pyodide/docs/development/building-and-testing-packages.md

-If your package is a pure Python package (i.e., if the wheel ends in `py3-none-any.whl`) then follow the official PyPA documentation on building [wheels](https://packaging.python.org/en/latest/tutorials/packaging-projects/#generating-distribution-archives) Otherwise, the procedure is simple.
+If your package is a pure Python package (i.e., if the wheel ends in `py3-none-any.whl`) then follow the official PyPA documentation on building [wheels](https://packaging.python.org/en/latest/tutorials/packaging-projects/#generating-distribution-archives) Otherwise, the procedure is as follows.

 ### Install pyodide-build